Saba (island): Transport

 There is one main road, known as "The Road".
 Its construction was masterminded by Josephus Lambert Hassell who, contrary to the opinion of Dutch and Swiss engineers, believed that a road could be built.
 He took a correspondence course in civil engineering and started building the road with a crew of locals in 1938.
 In 1943, the first section of the road from Fort Bay to The Bottom was completed.
 In 1947, the first motor vehicle arrived.
 In 1951, the road to Windwardside and St. Johns was opened.
 In 1958, the road was completed.

 Driving "The Road" is considered to be a daunting task, and the curves in Windwardside are extremely difficult to navigate.
 Driving is on the right hand side.
 The speed limit in towns is 20 km/h, and outside of towns, is 40 km/h.

 In 1963, Saba residents built the Juancho E. Yrausquin Airport.
-This 400 m landing strip is reputed to be the shortest commercial runway in the world, and is restricted.
+This 400 meter landing strip is reputed to be the shortest commercial runway in the world, and is restricted.
 Only trained pilots flying small STOL airliners, such as the Twin Otter and the Britten-Norman Islander, may land there, as well as helicopters.

 In 1972, a pier was completed in Fort Bay to access the island.
 Travel is also provided by ferry services to and from Sint Maarten with the Makana and The Edge ferries.

 Of note are 800 steps carved from stone, known as "The Ladder", which reach from Ladder Bay to the settlement known as The Bottom.
 Until the late 20th century, everything that was brought to the island in boats and ships was carried up by hand using these steps.
 The steps are now often used by tourists who wish to experience an intense climb.

 There is a bus system on the island, and the 2024–2029 transportation plan calls for bus shelters in every village.